Man on the Moon: The End of Day: Recording and production

 Cudi recorded the album from 2007 to 2009.
 Man on the Moon: The End of Day was recorded in sessions at Avex Recording Studio in Honolulu, Hawaii, with additional recording at The Broski Room, Chung King in New York City, and the Jim Henson and Record Plant in Hollywood, California.
-On January 13, 2009, R&B artist and producer Ryan Leslie posted on his blog that he was in the studio with Cudi and posted a 2-minute video of them working on a song.
-Later, Cudi spoke to Pitchfork about the production of the album, the producers that he mentioned that was working on the album were Ratatat, Ryan Leslie, 88-Keys, and The Alchemist.
-Rap-Up confirmed that he was in the studio with Travis Barker and will.i.am.
-Months later, Rapper Pusha T told them also that him and Malice (Clipse) had recorded an unreleased song together called "Angels & Demons".
+On January 13, 2009, American R&B producer Ryan Leslie posted on his blog that he was in the studio with Cudi and posted a 2-minute video of them working on a song.
+Later, Cudi spoke to Pitchfork about the production of the album; producers he mentioned that were working on the album include Ratatat, Ryan Leslie, 88-Keys, and The Alchemist.
+Rap-Up confirmed that he was in the studio with American musicians Travis Barker and will.i.am.
+Months later, American rapper Pusha T spoke of how he and his brother Malice (of Clipse) had recorded an unreleased song together called "Angels & Demons".
 On Cudi's official blog, he announced three features for the album, the artists were Kanye West, Common, and Snoop Dogg.
-News also broke out that MGMT was also an feature on the album, and Common was also going to narrate the whole album.
+News also broke out that MGMT was also set to appear on the album, with Common set to narrate throughout.